LachanaVasiliki/Software-Engineering-Project/README.md

 ________________________________________
 What the System Does

-Festival Management
+Festival Management:

 •	Create and manage festivals
 •	Each festival can include multiple performances
 •	Validation prevents incomplete or inconsistent festival data

-Performance Management
+Performance Management:

 •	Performances are linked to exactly one festival
 •	Required fields and relationships are validated server-side

-User Access
+User Access:

 •	Uses Django’s authentication system
 •	Access to actions is controlled through permissions and application logic
 ________________________________________
 Data Model Overview

-•	Festival
+•	Festival:
 o	Represents an organized event o	Acts as the parent entity for performances

-•	Performance
+•	Performance:
 o	Belongs to a single festival o	Contains scheduling and descriptive information

-•	User
+•	User:
 o	Managed through Django’s built-in authentication system

 Relationships are enforced to avoid orphaned or invalid records.